netxms/netxms-doc/admin/appendix.rst

     - Default format to display time in a long way in console GUI.
     - HH:mm:ss
     - No
-  * - DefaultDciPollingInterval
+  * - DefaultDCIPollingInterval
     - Default polling interval for newly created DCI (in seconds).
     - 60
     - No
   * - DefaultDciRetentionTime
     - Default retention time for newly created DCI (in days).
-    - 60
+    - 30
     - No
   * - DefaultEncryptionPolicy
     - Set the default encryption policy for communications with agents: 0 - encryption disabled, 1 - allowed, 2 - preferred, 3 - required.
-    - 1
+    - Allowed
     - Yes
   * - DefaultMapBackgroundColor
     - Default background color for new network map objects (as RGB value).
     - 0xffffff
     - No
+  * - DefaultSubnetMaskIPv4
+    - Default mask for synthetic IPv4 subnets.
+    - 24
+    - No
+  * - DefaultSubnetMaskIPv6
+    - Default mask for synthetic IPv6 subnets.
+    - 64
+    - No
   * - DeleteAlarmsOfDeletedObject
-    - Parameter displays if alarms of deleted object should be also removed from database.
+    - Enable (1) or disable (0) automatic alarm removal of an object when it is deleted.
     - 1
     - No
   * - DeleteEmptySubnets
-    - Enable (1) or disable (0) automatic deletion of subnet objects without any nodes within.
+    - Enable (1) or disable (0) automatic deletion of subnet objects that have no nodes within.
 When enabled, empty subnets will be deleted by housekeeping process.
     - 0
     - Yes
   * - DeleteEventsOfDeletedObject
-    - Parameter displays if events of deleted object should be also removed from database.
+    - Enable/disable automatic event removal of an object when it is deleted.
     - 1
     - No
   * - DeleteUnreachableNodesPeriod